bengtssonpalme/MPBIO-BBT045-2025/git-exercise-2.md

 git commit -m "Revert file after further consideration"
 ~~~

-This action can be performed on ucommitted changes.
+This action can be performed on uncommitted changes.
 To undo any
 changes since then, simply run the command below.
 The `HEAD` tag
 points to the current revision in the repo, normally the last to be
 committed.
 Some operations can move this tag to a given branch or